silverstripesk/silverstripe-disqus/README.md

 $DisqusPageComments
 ```

-if you are on some Page holder (list of pages, e.g. showing Children pages), you can show comments count by adding:
+if you are on some Page holder (list of pages), you can show comments count by adding:
 ```
-<% if ProvideComments %>$disqusCountLink<% end_if %>
+<% if disqusEnabled %>$disqusCountLink<% end_if %>
 ```

 ## Usage